Published on

 Purchase Frequency and Sum

-Similarly, purchase sum can be a strong indicator of a customer’s value.
+This is calculated by dividing the total number of purchases by members of your loyalty program by the total number of members in it.
+This is helpful to compare to the purchase frequency of non-members.
+Your loyalty or "top customer" group should have a higher purchase frequency.
+If not, you should reevaluate your current structure or find a way to reward frequent customers.Similarly, purchase sum can be a strong indicator of a customer's value.
 Are the average transactions significantly greater than the one-time or sporadic customer?
-Loyalty programs are designed to drive more revenue from your business’s biggest fans.
-Essentially both of these data points are great indicators of the amount of revenue loyalty members are spending with your business and the amount of value they, and by extension, the program is bringing.
+Loyalty programs are designed to drive more revenue from your business's biggest fans.
+Essentially both of these data points are great indicators of the amount of revenueloyalty members are spending with your business and the amount of value they, and by extension, the program is bringing.

 Retention Rate

 This one can be a little tricky to measure.
-If you have a dependable CRM, like Signpost, then it’s easy to track purchases and behavior from customers.
-There should be less churn with loyalty program members, or even reverse churn, which is considered to be any upgrades in memberships or larger ticket purchases and anything you’d consider an “upsell”.
-You can monitor purchases to make sure that these customers remain engaged and returning consistently.
+If you have a dependable CRM, like Signpost, then it's easy to track purchases and behavior from customers.
+There should be less churn with loyalty program members, or even reverse churn, which is considered to be any upgrades in memberships or larger ticket purchases and anything you'd consider an "upsell".
+You can monitor purchasesto make sure that these customers remain engaged and returning consistently.
 A successful loyalty program keeps customers engaged, and your business top of mind, meaning they should be a lot less likely to drop off.

 Referrals

 Finally, referrals are the ultimate sign of a winning loyalty program.
 You can ask at signup how customers first found out about your business, or the loyalty program in particular.
-This will allow you to send out a thank you note or gift to the customer that referred them, which will encourage them to continue referring friends and family.
-It also allows you to evaluate your referral strategy and reaffirm that your loyalty program is not only allowing you to ace customer retention, but also bring new customers through the door as well!
+This will allow you to send out a thank you note or giftto the customer that referred them, which will encourage them to continue referring friends and family.
+It also allows you to evaluateyour referral strategy and reaffirm that your loyalty program is not only allowing you to ace customer retention, but also bring new customers through the door as well!